[Timeline: After defeating Corypheus, before the events of Trespasser]

 “She’s alive,” Aurora breathed.
 His head snapped up and a light shone in his eyes for the first time since she’d met him.

 “We’re going to get her out of there, I promise.”

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, RoarinGrrlWrite a Review